 Our assigned a1 Capital score reflects Spar Nord's solid capital position, a relative strength in our assessment of the bank's standalone profile.
-We expect capital ratios to decrease moderately because of growth and dividends, but remain strong and well above regulatory requirements.
+We expect capital ratios to decrease moderately because of growth, share buybacks and dividends, but remain strong and well above regulatory requirements.
 Furthermore, Spar Nord currently uses the standardised approach to calculate risk weights, and this renders them less susceptible to a rise in risk exposure amounts from the macroeconomic downturn.
 If the bank successfully implements internal rating-based models (IRB), it is likely that risk-weighted capital ratios will improve.

-Spar Nord's reported Common Equity Tier 1 (CET1) capital ratio stood at 15.0% as of June 2021 (December 2020: 17.2%) and its total capital ratio was at 19.3% (December 2020: 21.0%).
-The decline compared with year-end 2020 was mainly driven by an increase in risk-weighted assets (RWAs), as a result of both the acquisition of BankNordik's Danish business and the increase in lending.
-Despite the increase in RWAs, the bank's capital metrics are well above its regulatory requirements of 9.6% solvency need as of June 2021 and 13.1% for the total capital ratio, which include both the Danish financial supervisory authority (FSA) Pillar 1 and Pillar 2 components, a 2.5% capital conservation buffer, a 1.0% systemically important financial institution (SIFI) requirement3, and a 0% countercyclical buffer.4
+Spar Nord's reported Common Equity Tier 1 (CET1) capital ratio stood at 15.6% as of June 2022 (December 2021: 16.3%) and its total capital ratio was at 19.9% (December 2021: 20.8%).
+The decline compared with year-end 2021 was mainly driven by an increase in risk-weighted assets (RWAs), and capital releases to shareholders through dividends and share buybacks.
+Despite the increase in RWAs, the bank's capital metrics are well above its regulatory requirements of 9.5% solvency need as of June 2022 and 13.0% for the total capital ratio, which include both the Danish financial supervisory authority (FSA) Pillar 1 and Pillar 2 components, a 2.5% capital conservation buffer, a 1.0% systemically important financial institution (SIFI) requirement3.

-Spar Nord resumed capital distributions, paying out 25% of 2020 profit, slightly below its dividend policy of 30%-50%, following suspended dividends in 2019 to comply with D-FSA recommendations.
+Spar Nord resumed capital distributions, paying out 45% of 2021 profit, within its dividend policy of 30%-50%, following suspended dividends in 2019 to comply with DFSA recommendations.